HomeHow To GuidesLawn CareHow To Smooth a Bumpy Lawn

 Where this is the case, you may consider looking into new drainage solutions, mainly where your gutters deposit water into your yard.

-Actual “Bumps” are a bit less joint – usually caused by a large rock, root, or other object buried under your lawn – Like Bumps or tunnels caused by moles.
-By correcting the underlying problem, you can be sure that your yard will remain flat in this area once you have removed the projectile below the lawn.
+Actual “Bumps” are a bit less joint.
+They are usually caused by a large rock, root, or other object buried under your lawn, like bumps or tunnels caused by moles.

 The most likely issue with uneven lawns – is “Depressions” in the lawn.
 When a lawn is initially installed, the original installers rarely return to even out the “low spots.”
-The rest of this article focuses on fixing the low spots or the depressions in your bumpy lawn.

 Step 3: Level the Problem Areas With Topsoil